akdevlin/emptyNodeProject/README.md

 # emptyNodeProject
-A repository for when you start a new project using Node.js.
-Starting from scratch with a little help from Bootstrap, jQuery, Sass, and Gulp.
+A repository for when you start a new project using Node.js and Gulp.
+Starting from scratch with a little help from Bootstrap, jQuery, Sass, and Typescript.

 ### commands
 sudo // "super user do"? highest level permission